Legislative requirements for permits

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is the Australian Government's central piece of environmental legislation.

-It regulates actions that have, will have or are likely to have, a significant impact on matters of national environmental significance.
+It regulates actions that have, will have or are likely to have, a significant impact on matters of national environmental significance — including the Great Barrier Reef Marine Park — which are protected under Australia’s environmental law.

-Under the EPBC Act, major development proposals are referred to the appropriate Federal Minister to determine whether the application is likely to have a significant impact on a matter of national environmental significance.
+Under the EPBC Act, major development proposals are referred to the Federal Environment Minister to determine whether the application is likely to have a significant impact on a matter of national environmental significance.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.